-The following group of professionals volunteer their time and expertise in order to carry out the mission of the Cancer Coping Center as officers of the agency.
+The following group of professionals dedicate their time and expertise in order to carry out the mission of the Cancer Coping Center as officers of the agency.

 Executive Director & Co-Founder